rfennell/ReleaseNotesAction/README.md

 # ReleaseNotesAction

 This Action uses the GitHub API and a [Handlebars](https://handlebarsjs.com/) based template to generate a release notes file.
-This file can be attached to a release, or uploaded to an external store such as a WIKI
+This file can be used in a variety of ways, such as being attached to a release, or uploaded to an external store such as a WIKI

-The task needs the `GITHUB_TOKEN` environment variable set with a valid GitHub token, either the one auto-generated for each workflow run, or a [personal one](https://docs.github.com/en/free-pro-team@latest/github/authenticating-to-github/creating-a-personal-access-token) created with sufficient permissions to access the API.

-It also takes the following parameters

-* templateFile: The path to the Handlebar template file.
-* outputfile: The path for the file that will be created
-* extensionsFile: The path to the an optional module of custom Handlebars functions

 ## Usage